-1

 Activity/Sport: 2003 7420 R

-Supervisor/Coa ch Name: 4 of 4
+Supervisor/Coach Name: 2002 4 of 4

 Student Name: Students

-OL DISTRICT GUIDELINES FOR CO- atement for Participant i AR AND EXTRA-C LASSROOM ACTIVITIES
+DISTRICT IIDELINES FOR CO-CURRICUI ment for Participant in Athletics .AR AND EXTRA-C LASSROOM ACTIVITIES

 injury.
-I underst limited to death injury to virtual system and injurable.
-If I am a particular specifically action actions Because of the procession control of the procession of the processi competing or practicing is and that the dangers and and that the dangers and an enck and spinal injury by all bones, joints, ligarity or impairment of futucipant in baseball, hock knowledge that it is a concossible dangers of particitions regarding playing to ctions. of the School District all tice or participation in ath risks of competion which may rements, muscle reabilities to ey, softball, for tact sport involutioning in the accordance of the competing in the competi ting and practicing in sult in complete or s, tendons and other earn a living, and to cotball, lacrosse, so lving even greater ristictivities, I recognize ning and other team the activity in partial paralys aspects of a engage in and accer, basketback of injury than the importance /membership retivities including aclude, but are not is, brain damage, muscular-skeletal d generally enjoy ll or wrestling, In other sports. e of following the rules and agree to ag but not limited
+I understan limited to death, n injury to virtually system and injury life. mpeting or practicing in any athletic d that the dangers and risks of comp eck and spinal injury which may rall bones, joints, ligaments, muscl or impairment of future abilities to eath in baseball, hockey, softball, eting and practicing in result in complete or es, tendons and other earn a living, and to n the activity in partial paralysi aspects of a pengage in and clude, but are not is, brain damage, muscular-skeletal d generally enjoy

+specifically acknowledge ackno owledge that it is a contact sport investible dangers of participating in the ns regarding playing techniques, tra olving even greater risl activities, I recognize k of injury than the importance other sports.

+• In consideration of the School District allowing me to engage in all team activities including but not limited to, try outs, practice or participation in athletics, I hereby assume all risks associated with participation.

-There are times waware of these pos thement for Participants when there is a potential a sibilities, and hereby assumentement Signature: risk of injury in co-curricular activ ities other tha n athletics.
+There are times whe ment for Participants in Co-Curri n there is a potential risk of injury illities, and hereby assume all risks a in co-curricular activ ities other that n athletics.
 I am

-Dated: , 20

-· - nt (Signature)

-Additionally, I ha c and Behavioral Statem ave read the attached A ities and agree to abide s).
-Academic and Behavioral Guideli

-Dated: Studo nt (Signatura)

-The undersigned, acknowledges recein the statement a co-curricular or atl If I withdraw my Risk of Injury Statemer parent or guardian of the cipt of the Risk of Injury S and, considering such risks aletic activity. permission, I understand to h or advisor of the particu e individual w Statement and a s, gives permis that the withdr ho has signed the R acknowledges awarer assion for the above n ness of the vari named student ous risks set forth to participate in a

-Dated:

-Parent/Guardian Additionally, I have Academic and Behavior re read the attached Athle o Activity Membership Ru tic Code of Co ŕ
+Risk of Injury State ment Signature:

 Dated: .
 20

+nt (Signature)

+Additionally, I have e read the attached Academic and agree to abide by all of the Behavioral Guideli

+Dated: , 20

+Parant/Cuardian Pi sk of Injury Statement Signature nt (Signature)

+The undersigned, paracknowledges receipt in the statement and, co-curricular or athle If I withdraw my per rent or guardian of the individual vert of the Risk of Injury Statement and considering such risks, gives permetic activity.
+In the with the with the without advisor of the particular activity. who has signed the R acknowledges awarer ission for the above n ness of the various amed student to ous risks set forth to participate in a

+Dated: , 20

+Parent/Guardian o of Student (Sig nature)

+Additionally, I have a read the attached Athletic Code of Cactivity Membership Rules). apport all the r ules and penalties

+Datad: 20

-Parent/Guardian of Student (Signature)White: AD/PrincipalYellow: Coach/AdvisorPink: Student/ParentRevised: 10/14/2003 (new policy #)7420-Revised: 2/12//2014 (as a regulation)7420 Revised: 8/2016 (as a regulation)
+White: AD/Principal Yellow: Coach/Advisor Pink: Student/Parent Revised: 10/14/2003 (new policy #) 7420-Revised: 2/12//2014 (as a regulation) 7420 Revised: 8/2016 (as a regulation)